MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2019-05-01"
   date_end = "2019-07-01"
   description = """
+  **What is the genetic basis of how strongly our immune system responds to infectious diseases?**
   * Supervised by Dr. John Witte in the University of California San Francisco Department of Biostatistics and Epidemiology.
 As part of the UCSF Summer Research Training Program, I was selected for funding by the Amgen Foundation.
   * Conducted genome-wide association studies to identify single-nucleotide polymorphisms (SNPs) significantly associated with immune response strength to 22 distinct antigens.
   """